HelpSeeker/CoubDownloader/README.md

 Either an AAC stream is present or the audio will be entirely missing.
 This ensures AAC audio under any circumstances.
 Another way to look at it is that `--aac` tries to download AAC with MP3 as fallback, while `--aac-strict` gets rid of the fallback.

 To make matters even more complicated, some users might not want AAC audio at all.
 This is hopefully only a small demographic (after all AAC support is thorough and it does compress a lot better than MP3), but the script is still able to cater to this group.
-There's no extra command line option, but look for the following lines inside the script and change `aac` to 0.
+There's no extra command line option, but look for the following lines inside the script and change `AAC` to 0.

 ```
     # How much to prefer AAC audio